PRProd/HA-Firemote/README.md

 <br>

 ## Button Overrides
 Button Overrides can be very useful for customization.
-These overrides can be used to call a Home Assistant service directly, run a script, or hide a button on your remote.
+These overrides can be used to call a Home Assistant action directly, run a script, or hide a button on your remote.
 These options are accomplished through your Firemote's YAML configuration.

 Consider this example:
 ```yaml